Middlebury is constantly housing different groups of people:

 Room Check Out Forms:

 Students are encouraged to complete a room check form when they move in and out of a residential space.
 Those who choose not to do so assume responsibility for any subsequent charges related to restoring the space to its prior condition.
-Check with the office which oversees your residence hall to find out who you should contact about completing a room check out.
+Check with the commons office which oversees your residence hall as posted on the floorplans webpage to find out who you should contact about completing a room check out.

 NOTE: Students cannot stay on campus past the designated move out date.
 Professors cannot grant approval for a residential extension.